Varadarajan Mudaliar

-Sathuvachari Varadarajan Mudaliar (9 October 1926 – 2 January 1988), also known as Vardhabhai and Vardha, was an Indian crime boss.
+Sathuvachari Varadharajan Mudaliar (9 October 1926 – 2 January 1988), also known as Varadhabhai or Varadha, was an Indian crime boss.
 From the early 1960s to the 1980s, he was, along with Karim Lala and Haji Mastan, one of the most powerful mob bosses in Bombay.
-His origin is Sathuvachari in Vellore,North Arcot district of Tamil Nadu, from where his father migrated to Tuticorin to work in shipping business.
-He was born in Tuticorin, Tamil Nadu.
+His origin is Sathuvachari in Vellore, North Arcot district of Tamil Nadu, from where his father migrated to Tuticorin to work in shipping business.
+He was born in Thoothukudi, Madras Presidency, British Raj (present-day Tamil Nadu, India).

 History

-Varadarajan was born in Tuticorin, Tamil Nadu in 1926 He moved to Mumbai in 1945.
-Working as a porter at VT Station, he began his criminal life by stealing dock cargo.
+Varadarajan was born in Thoothukudi, Tamil Nadu in 1926.
+He moved to Mumbai in 1945.
+Working as a porter at Chhatrapati Shivaji Terminus, he began his criminal life by stealing dock cargo.
 Varada, as he was fondly called, was hugely popular among the poor Tamil residents in the Dharavi slums.
 He used the massive Dharavi slums as a safe haven to expand his criminal activities into an underworld empire of extortion, kidnapping, contract killing, land encroachment, illegal gambling and liquor dens, manufacturing illicit liquor and bootlegging.
 Varada had total control over the distribution racket of illicit liquor.

 In the early 1980s, after Haji Mastan gave up his smuggling operations and Karim Lala's Pathan gang was weakened by a split between Samad Khan and Dawood Ibrahim, Varadarajan emerged as a powerful contender in the Mumbai underworld.
 Varadarajan ran a parallel judicial system within the Tamil community in his strongholds.
 Starting the 1980s, police officer Y.C.
 Pawar targeted Varadarajan Mudaliar.
 Most of his gang members were eliminated or imprisoned.
 His illegal gambling and liquor dens were closed down and finally by the end of 1983, Varadarajan was forced to abandon his underworld empire and flee from Mumbai to Tamil Nadu.